fact-project/fact-tools/src/site/markdown/stdAnalysis/standardAnalysis.md

 # Performing a Standard Analysis

-The standard analysis is meant to analyise Raw data files (either from the telescope or from MC Simulations) to identify and parametrize images of air showers.
+The standard analysis is meant to analyse raw data files (either from the telescope or from MC Simulations) to identify and parametrize images of air showers.
 The calculated parameters can afterwards used to perform a gamma-hadron classification, a energy reconstruction and an unfolding of the energy spectrum

-Because there are still some semantic differences between the measured and the simulated data we have to treat each case seperatly.
+Because there are still some semantic differences between the measured and the simulated data we have to treat each case seperrated.

 ## Standard Analysis xml Files